The Bicategory of Lie Groupoids within Diffeological Groupoids: The -Site Structure on

-Since the action of $G$ is free, $\Phi_\pi$ is injective.
-Since the division map $d\colon P\ftimes{\pi}{\pi}P\to G$ sending $(p_1,p_2)$ to the unique $g$ such that $p_2=g\cdot p_1$ is smooth, it follows that $\Phi_\pi$ is subductive.
-By \cref{i:diffeom} of \cref{p:subd properties}, $\Phi_\pi$ is a diffeomorphism, and $\pi$ is smoothly fully faithful.
-Thus $\pi$ is a weak equivalence.
-We will see later (see \cref{p:weak equiv Lie}) that it is a weak equivalence in the Lie sense as well. \eoe \end{example}
+Since the $G$-action is free, $\Phi_\Pi$ is injective.
+Since the division map $P\ftimes{\pi}{\pi}P\to G$ sending $(p_1,p_2)$ to the unique $g$ such that $p_2=g\cdot p_1$ is smooth, it follows that $\Phi_\Pi$ is subductive.
+Therefore, $\Pi$ is smoothly fully faithful, and hence a weak equivalence.
+Since $\pi$ is a subduction, $\Pi$ is a subductive weak equivalence (and checking that $\Psi_\Pi$ is subductive was in fact unnecessary; see \cref{r:weak equiv} below).

-From any diffeological space, we can construct a diffeological groupoid using a generating family for the diffeology; this groupoid appears in \cite{KWW} and is similar to the structure groupoid appearing in \cite{iglesias-prato}.

-\begin{example}[Nebulaic Groupoids I]\labell{x:neb gpds} Let $X$ be a diffeological space with generating family $\calF$ of the diffeology $\calD_X$.
-Construct a diffeological groupoid $\calN(\calF)$, called the \textbf{nebulaic groupoid of $\calF$}, with object space $\calN(\calF)_0$, and arrow space